The Laws of the Universe

-The Laws of the Universe (Japanese: UFO学園の秘密 Hepburn: UFO Gakuen no Himitsu) is a Japanese animated film series consisting of four films, produced by HS Pictures Studio.
+The Laws of the Universe (Japanese: UFO学園の秘密 Hepburn: UFO Gakuen no Himitsu) is a Japanese animated film series consisting of three films, produced by HS Pictures Studio.
 The first film in the series, titled The Laws of the Universe: Part 0, was released on October 10, 2015.
 The anime has been licensed by Eleven Arts.

 Plot

 A group of five junior high school students are wrapped up in a strange occurrence, involving an alien species called Grey.

 Cast

 Production

 A promotional video of the prologue, The Laws of the Universe: Part 0, first streamed on July 23, 2015.
 The movie series was produced by HS Pictures Studio, which is operated by Happy Science, a controversial new religious and spiritual movement.
 Ryuho Okawa, the founder of Happy Science, was reported to be directly overseeing production of the movie series.
 A sequel to Part 0, The Laws of the Universe Part 1, premiered at the Awareness Film Festival in Los Angeles on October 6, 2018.